The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 WHAT TO PACK FOR CANCUN

-Packing for Cancun is easy and straightforward, especially if you plan a beach-focused vacation, in which case it’s easy to pack light.
-Things may change if you want to venture out exploring which is something I always recommend.
+Packing for Cancun is easy, especially if you plan a beach-focused vacation, in which case you can pack light.
+Things may change if you want to venture out and explore, which I always recommend.

-Here below find what you MUST include in your suitcase I will write separate posts with more detailed packing list suggestions, with some cute dresses, especially for the ladies.
+Below, find what you MUST include in your suitcase.
+I will write separate posts with more detailed packing list suggestions, with some cute dresses, and Cancun outfit ideas for the ladies.

-Keep in mind that although you are going to a beach destination where the dress code is usually relaxed, it’s not the case if you are going to a luxury resort where you are required to dress up in many restaurants at night and in fact, the ambiance calls for it as well.
-No worries because I will also cover that too, just bear with me.
+Keep in mind that although you are going to a beach destination where the dress code is usually relaxed, it’s not the case if you are going to a luxury resort, where you are required to dress up in many restaurants at night, and in fact, the ambiance calls for it as well.
+Check out my posts linked above where I cover all of that.

 SAFETY IN CANCUN